Skip to content

 Step 4 — Build the quiz

-• Preview and take the quiz yourself, picking different paths to verify each outcome appears.
+• Preview and take the quiz yourself, picking different paths to verify each outcome's scoring key actually works out.

 • Step 5 — Pilot on five people before launching